jeremydecola/Mystic-Nights-Translation/README.md

 ## Tips

 * This game requires a lot of grinding for ammunition.
 Skipping enemies and rushing to the next objective may leave you unprepared for the boss fights and is not recommended, even on Easy mode.
-* Each enemy type is weak to specific weapon.
-Exploiting enemy weaknesses is key.
+* Each enemy type is weak to a specific weapon type.
+Exploiting enemy weaknesses is key to ensuring your survival.
 * There are two items (Data Stick H and Data Stick B) which affect the endings you can get.
 It seems there is some kind of function that computes which item can be obtained.
 Reloading a save just before acquiring the item allowed me to obtain the other one.

 1. ENDING A (SPOILERS)